Flight-Free-UK/flight_free_uk_website/source/posts/whats-wrong-with-jet-zero.html.markdown

 #### The most reliable way to reduce our emissions from aviation has always been the most simple one: fly less.

-*Respond to the government’s consultation before 11.59pm on 8th September*
+*Respond to the government’s consultation before 11.59pm on 8th September.
+[Go here to read the consultation and submit your response](https://www.gov.uk/government/consultations/achieving-net-zero-aviation-by-2050).*

 We have written some suggestions for answers to the questions here (thanks to GALBA for some of these responses)